Is Neuro-Symbolic AI Meeting its Promise in Natural Language Processing? A Structured Review: Results, Data Analysis, Taxonomies

 NeSy systems can be categorized according to the nature of the combination of neural and symbolic techniques.
-At AAAI-20, Henry Kautz presented a 6 level taxonomy of Neuro-Symbolic architectures with a brief example of each \cite{Kautz}.
+At AAAI-20, Henry Kautz presented a taxonomy of 6 types of Neuro-Symbolic architectures with a brief example of each \cite{Kautz}.
 While Kautz has not provided any additional information beyond his talk at AAAI-20, several researchers have formed their own interpretations \cite{Sarker_Zhou_Eberhart_Hitzler_2021,Garcez_Lamb_2020,Lamb_Garcez_Gori_Prates_Avelar_Vardi_2020}.
-We have categorized all the reviewed studies according to Kautz's taxonomy only to discover that nearly half (N=15) of the studies belong to Level 1, which arguably is not neuro-symbolic, but rather ``standard-operating-procedure" as Kautz himself put it.
+We have categorized all the reviewed studies according to Kautz's taxonomy as well as our proposed nomenclature - Figure \ref{fig:NeSy_categories}.
+Table \ref{table:nexystudies} in Appendix \ref{sec:nesy_kautz:appendix} lists all the studies by category.

-Level 1 \textit{symbolic Neuro symbolic} is a special case where symbolic knowledge (such as words) is transformed into continuous vector space and thus encoded in the feature embeddings of an otherwise ``standard" ML model.
-We opted to include these studies if the derived input features belong to the set of symbolic knowledge representations described in Section \ref{sec:glossary}.
+Type 1 \textit{symbolic Neuro symbolic} is a special case where symbolic knowledge (such as words) is transformed into continuous vector space and thus encoded in the feature embeddings of an otherwise \say{standard} ML model.
+We opted to include these studies if the derived input features belong to the set of symbolic knowledge representations described in Section \ref{sec:glossary} - Figure \ref{fig:kouris}.

 One could still argue that this is simply a case of good old fashioned feature engineering, and not particularly special, but we want to explore the idea that deep learning can perform reasoning, albeit implicitly, if provided with a rich knowledge representation in the pre-processing phase.
 We classify these studies as \textit{Sequential}.
 Evaluating these studies as a group was particularly challenging as they have very little in common including different datasets, benchmarks and business applications.
-Half of the studies don't mention reasoning at all, and the ones that do are mainly executing rules on candidate solutions output by the neural models post hoc.
-In aggregate, only 16 out of a total of 75 (15 studies * 5 goals), or 21.3\%, possible NeSy goals were met.
+Half of the studies do not mention reasoning at all, and the ones that do are mainly executing rules on candidate solutions output by the neural models post hoc.
+In aggregate, only 26 out of a total of 115 (23 studies * 5 goals), or 22.6\%, possible NeSy goals were met.